Home Destination Guides 44 Great Things to do in Oslo, Norway [By a Local]

 As mentioned, lots of people start their Norway trips in Oslo, before heading west towards the fjords (or up north to explore the Arctic).
 If you are one of them, I have written a detailed guide on travelling from Oslo to Flåm here!

-44 Fun Things To Do in Oslo – Tips from a Local!
+The 12 Most Popular Things To Do in Oslo – By a Local!

 I’ll get straight to it.